Yes No Share to Facebook

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

-A landlord is required to provide proper notice of eviction, via the N12 Form, when evicting for the purpose of reclaiming a rental unit for personal use, or the personal use of a close family member of the landlord.
+Where a landlord seeks to reclaim a rental unit for own use or for the own use of a close family member, notice of eviction via a properly prepared N12 Form document served upon the tenant must be performed by the landlord or legal representative of the landlord.
 The proper notice a critical aspect of the eviction via N12 process.
 Proper notice ensures that both the landlord as the tenant understand and comply with rights, responsibilities, duties, and legal expectations, of each other, thereby fostering transparency and trust.
 Landlords, by understanding the significance of the N12 notice, are thereby prepared to ensure that evictions are undertaken lawfully which safeguards the rights of the landlord while also respecting the needs of tenants.

 Requirements